 Location: Swarthmore Co-Op, 341 Dartmouth Avenue

 Bring your own lunch.
-Beverages and dessert will be provided for everyone.
+Beverage and dessert are provided for everyone.

 Time: Lunch at 12:00 noon; program begins at 12:30 p.m.